Updated: August 11, 2020

 - Manage your stress.

 Moving away from home, juggling classes and coursework, and adapting to new surroundings—there are so many stressors associated with freshman year.
-Look for creative ways to cope such as exercise, yoga, reading or even meditation.
-Your school’s health services department is also a great resource to help you manage stress.
+It is normal to feel homesick, stressed, and even lonely during your first few months at school.
+Look for creative ways to cope such as exercise, reading, or meditation, and don’t be afraid to reach out for help if you need it.
+Your school’s health services department is a great resource to help you manage stress and access mental health resources.

 - Don’t skip breakfast.